Why RV Insurance Is Different from Auto Insurance

 - Comprehensive coverage protects against non-collision events like theft, vandalism, fire, hail, and falling objects.

-- Personal belongings coverage covers the items you keep inside your RV, such as clothing, electronics, cookware, and camping gear.
-This is a key difference from auto insurance, which typically does not cover personal property inside the vehicle.
+- Personal belongings coverage covers the items you keep inside your RV: clothing, electronics, cookware, and camping gear.
+This is a key difference from auto insurance, which typically doesn't cover personal property inside the vehicle.

 - Vacation liability provides liability protection when your RV is parked and being used as a temporary living space at a campsite.
 If a visitor is injured at your campsite, this coverage helps protect you.